cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 --- abstract

-[^abs1-]

-[^abs1-]:
-    CBOR (STD 94, RFC 8949) defines "Deterministically Encoded CBOR" in its Section 4.2, providing some flexibility for application specific decisions.
-    To facilitate Deterministic Encoding to be offered as a selectable feature of generic encoders, the present document defines a CBOR Common Deterministic Encoding (CDE) Profile that can be shared by a large set of applications with potentially diverging detailed requirements.
+CBOR (RFC 8949) defines the concept of "Deterministically Encoded CBOR", an application-defined set of encoding constraints ensuring one way to encode a particular CBOR value.
+This document defines Application Profiles of CBOR and one subset of Deterministically Encoded CBOR called "Common Deterministic Encoding" (CDE), which can be shared by many applications with potentially diverging requirements.

-    This document also introduces the concept of Application Profiles, which are layered on top of the CBOR CDE Profile and can address more application specific requirements.
-    Application Profiles are defined in separate documents.

 --- middle

 # Introduction

-[^abs1-]
-{{-dcbor-orig}} is an example for such a document.

-## Conventions and Definitions

-{::boilerplate bcp14-tagged}

-# CBOR Common Deterministic Encoding Profile (CDE) {#dep}

-This specification defines the *CBOR Common Deterministic Encoding Profile* (CDE) based on the _Core Deterministic Encoding Requirements_ defined for CBOR in
-{{Section 4.2.1 of RFC8949@-cbor}}.

 In many cases, CBOR provides more than one way to encode a data item, but also provides a recommendation for a *Preferred Serialization*.
+The concept of *Deterministically Encoded CBOR* is described in {{Section 4.2 of CBOR !RFC8949}}, an application-defined set of encoding constraints ensuring one way to encode a particular CBOR value.

-The *CoRE Deterministic Encoding Requirements* generally pick the preferred serializations as mandatory; they also pick additional choices such as definite-length encoding.
+The *Core Deterministic Encoding (CDE)* Requirements described in {{Section 4.2.1 of !RFC8949}} generally make the preferred serializations mandatory;
-Finally, it defines a map ordering based on lexicographic ordering of the (deterministically) encoded map keys.
+make additional choices such as definite-length encoding, and finally define map ordering based on lexicographic ordering of the (deterministically) encoded map keys.

 Note that this specific set of requirements is elective — in principle, other variants of deterministic encoding can be defined (and have been, now being phased out slowly, as detailed in {{Section 4.2.3 of RFC8949@-cbor}}).

-In many applications of CBOR today, deterministic encoding is not used at all, as its restriction of choices can create some additional performance cost and code complexity.
+In many applications of CBOR, deterministic encoding is not used at all, as its restriction of choices can create some additional performance cost and code complexity.